-The '.SAMPLING' command causes Xyce execute the primary analysis ('.DC', '.AC', '.TRAN', etc.) inside a loop over randomly distributed parameters.
+The '.SAMPLING' command causes Xyce to execute the primary analysis ('.DC', '.AC', '.TRAN', etc.) inside a loop over randomly distributed parameters.
 The user specifies a list of random parameters, their distributions, distribution parameters (such as mean and standard deviation), and the total number of sample points.
 The primary analysis is then executed sequentially for each sample point.
+The '.SAMPLING' capability uses a lot of the same code base as '.STEP', so most of the guidance for '.STEP', including legal parameters, output file formats, supported analyses types, etc., also applies to '.SAMPLING'.